MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-In DataKnots, aggregate operations are naturally expressed as query combinators.
+In DataKnots, aggregate operations are naturally expressed as query primitives or query combinators.
 Moreover, custom aggregates can be easily constructed as native Julia functions and lifted into the query algebra.

 ## Filtering & Slicing Data